deviantony/docker-elk/README.md

 # Fig ELK Stack

-NOTE: This tool is broken with Docker 1.4, see the following issue: https://github.com/docker/docker/pull/9631.
-I recommend the use of the Docker 1.3.x with this tool.
+NOTE: There is an issue with Docker 1.4.0 which prevents Fig from creating volumes.
+It has been fixed in Docker 1.4.1.

 Run the ELK (Elasticseach, Logstash, Kibana) stack with Fig and Docker.